 To calculate the dimensions of your required crate simply add 4 inches onto the length and 2 inches onto the height.

-Crate Length = Dog Length (inches) + 4 (inches)
+- Crate Length = Dog Length (inches) + 4 (inches)

 - Crate Height = Dog Length (inches) + 2 (inches)

 For our Labs we used a 36 inch crate from the time that they reached adult size, but they are working bred and considerably slighter than a lot of Labs.
 Most show bred or chunky adult Labradors will be best suited to a 42 inch dog crate, but it really does depend so base it on your own Labs actual size and not what size you think he should be.

 For a Labrador puppy of 8 weeks to around 5 months old a 24 inch crate will be sufficient to give them enough space.
 But keep a close watch, as some pups grow faster than others and if they start to look cramped move them up a size sooner.

 Remember, for a growing puppy you can create the correct crate size from a larger crate using a divider.
 Expanding it as they develop.
 However you can of course buy a separate crate for your puppy to use when they are small.

 When your puppy is little, you may like to choose a temporary crate which will fit them for the first few months.
 The downside of this option is that you will need to replace the crate with a larger one as they grow.

 Some people feel that whilst they want a crate whilst they are house training their dog, they don’t want one after this point.
 It is entirely up to you personally whether you choose this method, however it is worth mentioning that Labs often chew until they are 18 months to 2 years old.
 This means that they will be adult sized but still benefit from having somewhere to be left where they will not cause damage when unsupervised.

 There are some good reasons that people choose to have another separate dog cage for their puppy even when they intend to crate the dog for the first couple of years of their life.
 Whilst a puppy is small you do not have to have such a large area of the house dominated by a big dog cage.
 You can also choose a cheaper or less stylish option, as it does not need to last as long.

 A separate puppy cage can also help your new pup to feel more secure when you bring them home.
 A large crate divided gives the impression of a big space, rather than a cosy little den your pup can snuggle up in.
 It is easier to make a smaller crate feel safe and homely for your new friend.

 One of the UKs most popular crate brands is Ellie-Bo.
 The Ellie-Bo puppy folding, double door crate comes in a black, gold or silver finish so you can pick your preferred option.
 It is sturdy, chew proof and easy to move around, weighing just 5kg.

 The downside of the Ellie-Bo crate line is that they are only available in the UK.
 If you are in the US there are lots of similar options, and our favourite is this very similar puppy crate from MidWest.

 Large Dog Crate – 36 inches